-German has 26 letters and 4 special characters.
-Among these special characters, the characters Ä, Ö, and Ü are the umlauts of the letters A, O and U. Usually it is not shown in the alphabet, it is shown separately.
+There are 26 letters and 4 special characters in German. of these special characters The characters Ä, Ö and Ü are umlaut forms of the letters A, O and U. Generally, it is not displayed in alphabets, it is shown separately.

 The letter ß (estset) also means double s.
 It is also seen that SS (double s) is written instead of this letter in some places.
 The letter ß is always written in lowercase, if it is in capitals, it is written as SS.
 For example, if you want to capitalize all the letters of a word with the letter ß in it, the letter ß should be written as SS.

 In German, the capital of the letter i is the letter I, not the letter I. The capital i letter (İ) is found in Turkish but not in German.
 There is also a lowercase I letter in Turkish but not in German.
 As in English, the letter R in German is generally not said in a very high pressure.

 Check out the image we have prepared for you.

 Now let's see the letters in the German alphabet one by one with their pronunciation: